DEMAND BILLING RESOURCES

 Demand is the largest amount of power a residence/business uses at any point in time within a billing month.

-Demand is measured in kilowatts (kW) not in kilowatt hours.
+Demand is the largest amount of power used at any point in time within a billing period.
 Think of a vehicle speedometer as a way to measure demand.
 If you are traveling at 60mph but then speed up to 70mph, your maximum speed of 70 would translate into your demand.
 Advancements in technology now allows the Cooperative to collect residential demand efficiently & accurately.

 Historically, residential demand has been included & paid for as part of the kilowatt hour charges (kWh) that each residential member receives.
 Billing demand will accomplish these objectives: